 Records Check

-The District shall conduct, at District expense, a state criminal records check on all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.
+A state criminal records check must be completed by all volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.

 Pursuant to KRS 160.380, the Superintendent/designee also may require volunteers to submit to drug testing, a state and national criminal (fingerprint) history background check and to provide a clear CA/N check.
 With prior approval of the Superintendent/designee, the background checks will be conducted at District expense.
 Otherwise, except as stated previously, the volunteer must pay for the background checks.